alex-miller-0/masters_notebooks/README.md

 http://nbviewer.ipython.org/github/asmiller1989/masters_notebooks/blob/master/python/1_manual_cv.ipynb

-##### Parts 2 and 3: K-fold cross-validation and categorical variables
+##### Parts 2 and 3: Leave-One-Out cross-validation and categorical variables
-In this notebook, I discovered K-fold cross-validation and discovered that it is vastly preferable to manual CV, especially for small data sets.
+In this notebook, I discovered Leave-One-Out cross-validation and discovered that it is vastly preferable to manual CV, especially for small data sets.
 I found two features that predicted the model very well.
 I also looked at categorical variables and found they added virtually nothing to the variation that was being captured by my model.

 http://nbviewer.ipython.org/github/asmiller1989/masters_notebooks/blob/master/python/2_leave_k_out_3_categories.ipynb